About Us

 Device Simulation

-Advanced device simulation is required to model and design quantum nanostructure solar cells.
+Advanced device simulation is required to model and study quantum nanostructured solar cells.

-Characterization of each subcell in multijunction solar cells requires a careful measurement and numerical analysis.
+Characterization of multijunction solar cells requires a careful measurement and numerical analysis.